elineri/Dynamic_CV/README.md

 The CV-page has been created with HTML, Css and JavaScript.

 ## AVAILABILITY
 I have made the site as available as possible.
 I think the page is easy to navigate with a clear menu and headlines which makes it easy to percieve information on the page.
 For the pictures I have added and alternative text if the pictures wouldn't load.
-Since the user won't give any input more more than the easter egg there aren't as much need to give a message if input information is missing or something similar.
+Since the user won't give any input on more than the easter egg there aren't as much need to give a message if input information is missing or something similar.

 ## SEMANTIC
 I have used semantic tags such as header, nav, main, section, article and footer as much as possible so it's clear what each part is on the pages.
 There are a few occasions I have used div, for example the easter eggs where it's a part which won't show on the page and is only used as a function on the page to show a popup message.